POLICY OF ETHICAL PRACTICE >

 Using the telephone option- If you make a Concern by telephone or are following up on a Concern by telephone, you should indiciate to the operator that you have documentation that would help support the claim.
 The operator will provide guidance on how to submit the information.

 2) Protection for Reporters

 What if I want to file a Concern that involves my supervisor/manager or a University official that normally has access to view Concerns?
 Will they have access and see the Concern?

-The EthicsPoint system and Concern distribution are designed so that no Concern is ever shared with implicated parties.
+The EthicsPoint system and Concern distribution are designed so that no Concern is ever shared with implicated parties when their name and/or title are included in the report.
 Those involved in the investigation of a Concern will only share information with individuals that have a need to know based on the investigation plan.
 If you file a Concern anonymously, please refer to the question below addressing remaining anonymous.